 The label is part of the package that contains all the information the buyer needs to make a decision.
 Customers are more likely to make a purchase when they feel confident in the product's quality, which can be achieved through the use of a product label layout to create a descriptive label.

 Many products require some sort of "how to use" guide or manual for customers.
-Even if the product is superior and comes in sturdy packaging, it won't sell if there isn't an instruction label prominently displayed.
+Even if the product is superior and comes in good packaging, it won't sell if there isn't an instruction label prominently displayed.

 Many people touch a product before it reaches the consumers.
 Important information, such as the product's price as well as its manufacturing and expiration dates, cannot be communicated to consumers unless the manufacturer labels the product.